 - However, you must go straight to work when the concrete is mixed!

-- You should plan to use ready-mixed concrete within two hours; otherwise, if it dries to quickly in time it may cause cracks.
+- You should plan to use ready-mixed concrete within two hours; otherwise, if it dries too quickly it may cause cracks.
 You should dispose of any material left after 2 hours.

 - To permit slow drying, you need to lay polythene sheeting over your concrete.
 Full drying and hardening can take between four to ten days, depending on weather conditions.